Last Updated on January 11, 2021 by Nina Ahmedow

 The vast majority of theologians today consider slavery un-Islamic, despite the fact that the Qur’an allows it.
 Why is that?
 Because they understand that something that was allowed centuries ago doesn’t have to be allowed in the 21st century.
 This is particularly true of harmful and oppressive behaviors.
 But while few Muslims today would defend slavery they consider other things an undeniable aspect of Muslim identity.

 Remember that the Islamic empires were some of the most advanced civilizations.
 But now many Muslim-majority countries lag behind in technology, human rights, and education.
 If the early Muslims had used the same excuses they would not have advanced in the various sciences.
+We can easily get a Muslim perspective on sustainability from past teachings.

 During the Islamic Golden Age, Muslims were not afraid to learn and evolve.
 Today, many Muslims have an inferiority complex due to more than 100 years of colonialism.
 So they consider everything the early Muslim community did not practice to be un-Islamic.
 They choose to stay closed-minded on issues for fear of losing their identity.